Oxsomi/core3/docs/oiCA.md

     U8 version;					//major.minor (%10 = minor, /10 = major (+1 to get real major)
     U8 flags;					//ECAFlags
     U8 type;					//(EXXCompressionType << 4) | EXXEncryptionType.
-Each enum should be <Count
+Each enum should be <Count (see oiXX.md).
-    U8 headerExtensionSize;		//To skip extended data size
+    U8 headerExtensionSize;		//To skip extended data size.
+Highest bit is b0 of uncompressed size type.

-    U8 directoryExtensionSize;	//To skip directory extended data U8 fileExtensionSize;		//To skip file extended data U16 directoryCount;			//How many base directories are available.
+    U8 directoryExtensionSize;	//To skip directory extended data.
+Highest bit is b1 of uncompressed size type.
+    U8 fileExtensionSize;		//To skip file extended data U16 directoryCount;			//How many base directories are available.
 Should be < 0xFFFF